nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

 Although every repository usage is unique, some common activities will occur at some point in the lifetime of on most repositories:

 - A repository owner (e.g., a team lead or senior developer) will create a new, empty repository on a Git Server such as GitHub, GitLab, BitBucket, or Azure DevOps **TODO** Links.
+We'll refer to this remote repository as `origin`.
-- Access to the repository will be configured (e.g., private or public access, identifying users who may read and contribute to the repository).
-The repository can then be cloned locally.
+- Access to the `origin` repository will be configured (e.g., private or public access, identifying users who may read and contribute to the repository).
+The `origin` repository can then be cloned locally.
 - The repository owner will identify the default branch in the repository (usually called `main`, or historically `master`) and will often protect the default branch from direct changes.
 Contributors are expected to push changes to another branch in the same repository or a fork of the repository and issue a Pull Request for review and approval.
 - It is common for the initial commit(s) in a repository to include:
   - A `README.md` file providing a brief outline of the repository's purpose.